AlaMetTyr/Genomic-markers-of-invasiveness/README.md

 Removing gene families with large copy gene number variance: (from cafe5 tools file)

-You need to have a folder called `scripts_of` which I think is downloaded from the GitHub for Orthofinder. and must be in your working directory to work.
+You need to have a folder called `scripts_of` which is downloaded from the GitHub for Orthofinder (here: https://github.com/davidemms/OrthoFinder). and must be in your working directory to work.
 `for f in *.tsv.txt`
   `do python clade_and_size_filter.py -i ${f%.*}.txt -o output${f%.*}.txt`
   `done`